NorthernWidget/NorthernWidget.github.io/_pages/tutorial.md

 ***Upload the Arduino sketch to the board.*** *(Pay no mind to the specific text; this comes from our old [ALog data logger](http://github.com/NorthernWidget/ALog).)*

-## Programming Northern Widget sensors

-We include specific instructions for uploading firmware (or, rarely, a bootloader) to Northern Widget sensors on the `README.md` pages that appear in our repositories on GitHub.
-Those that include this information include:
-* [Project Haar](https://github.com/NorthernWidget-Skunkworks/Project-Haar): ruggedized and waterproof atmospheric temperature, pressure, and relative-humidity sensor
-* [Project Walrus](https://github.com/NorthernWidget-Skunkworks/Project-Walrus): submersible and waterproof sensor to measure pressure and temperature; typically used for water level but can also provide atmospheric conditions.
-* [Project Symbiont](https://github.com/NorthernWidget-Skunkworks/Project-Symbiont-LiDAR): LiDAR interface for distance and orientation measurements.

-This documentation includes instructions for both the NorthernWidget [Margay](https://github.com/NorthernWidget-Skunkworks/Project-Margay) and [Resnik](https://github.com/NorthernWidget-Skunkworks/Project-Resnik) data loggers, as well as code to work on generic Arduino devices.

 ## Programming Northern Widget data loggers

 Each of our data loggers' `README.md` pages contains information on programming them, with (at the time of writing) the Resnik data logger having a complete example.
 For reference, these data loggers are: